micro-community/development/docs/pages/getting-started/invite-users.markdown

 The user should see the following print out during signup asking them to join the namespace or create their own.

 ```
+You have been invited to the 'splicing-earthlike-salvage' namespace.
+Do you want to join it or create your own namespace?
+Please type "own" or "join": join
 ```

 Now you both have the ability to work together.